VEuPathDB/OAuth2Server/README.md

         ./EuPathDB/bin/build.sh [configFile [localMvnRepo]]

    The specification of the config file is above.
-The local Maven repository must be a directory.
-Both should be absolute paths.
+The local Maven repository must be a directory and should be an absolute path.
 You can modify the script (via constants at the top of the file) to turn on unit tests or to tell the script to do an 'svn update' on both the OAuth2Server and FgpUtil projects.